 Maritime Career Advocacy

-TallShipsCAN works collaboratively with Marine Training Centres across Canada, the Canadian Coast Guard, the Canadian Navy (Oriole), and its more than 3500 annual trainees to regularly connect experienced marine personnel and marine schools so that youth may be well-informed about this important Canadian professional service sector.
+TallShipsCAN works collaboratively with Marine Training Centres across Canada, the Canadian Coast Guard, the Royal Canadian Navy (HMCS Oriole), and its more than 3500 annual trainees to regularly connect experienced marine personnel and marine schools so that youth may be well-informed about this important Canadian professional service sector.
 Partner organisations are regularly invited to join member vessels to inform and to recruit young people who have already engaged in sail training.
 Further, partner organisations are invited to participate in information sessions at our Annual Conference.

 Funding Support for Canadian Operators